-GM recall process will be under Congressional microscope
+GM recall process will be under congressional microscope

 GM’s former general counsel, Thomas Gottschalk, referred questions to the company, and GM said its current top legal executive Michael Millikin, who was previously the No. 2 executive in the department, also did not learn of the defective ignition switches until January 31.
 He is co-leading GM’s internal probe.

-Lori Queen, who was previously in charge of GM’s small car engineering when the Cobalt was introduced, said she and her husband James, who was in charge of global engineering, would not comment.
-Former purchasing chief Bo Andersson, who is now CEO of Russia’s largest automaker Avtovaz (AVAZ.MM), also declined to comment.
+Lori Queen, who was previously in charge of GM’s small-car engineering when the Cobalt was introduced, said she and her husband James, who was in charge of global engineering, would not comment.
+Former purchasing chief Bo Andersson, who is now CEO of Russia’s largest automaker Avtovaz, also declined to comment.

 A company spokesman said GM’s vice president of global product development Doug Parks, who was chief engineer for the Cobalt and Ion, was not commenting.